-The recent Walk on the Wild Side: Estimating the Global Magnitude of Visits to Protected Areas report from researchers in Cambridge, UK, Princeton, New Jersey, and Washington, DC, revealed that the world protected natural areas recieve 8 billion visits a year creating a positive economic impact of their adjacent areas!
+The Walk on the Wild Side: Estimating the Global Magnitude of Visits to Protected Areas report from researchers in Cambridge, UK, Princeton, New Jersey, and Washington, DC, revealed that the world protected natural areas receive 8 billion visits a year creating a positive economic impact of their adjacent areas!

 According to the authors’ estimate, this number of visits likely generates as much as US$600 billion of tourism expenditure annually in the adjacent areas of the natural sites.
-This huge economic impact locally exceed the less than US$10 billion spent safeguarding these sites each year, creating a huge economic unbalance between expenses and incomes linked to protected areas.
+This huge economic impact locally exceeds the less than US$10 billion spent safeguarding these sites each year.
+This creates a huge economic unbalance between expenses and incomes linked to protected areas.

-Scientists and conservation experts describe current global expenditure on protected areas as “grossly insufficient”, and have called for greatly increased investment in the maintenance and expansion of protected areas.
+Scientists and conservation experts describe current global expenditure on protected areas as “grossly insufficient”.
+They called for greatly increased investment in the maintenance and expansion of protected areas.

 “These pieces of the world provide us with untold benefits: from stabilising the global climate and regulating water flows to protecting untold numbers of species.
-Now we’ve shown that through tourism nature reserves contribute in a big way to the global economy- yet many are being degraded through encroachment and illegal harvesting, and some are being lost altogether.
-It’s time that governments invested properly in protected areas.”
+Now we have shown that through tourism, nature reserves contribute in a big way to the global economy.
+Yet many are being degraded through encroachment and illegal harvesting, and some are being lost altogether.
+It’s time that governments invests properly in protected areas.”

 For more information about the methodology of the calculation and citation, please visit the Plos open access website.